clement-moulin-frier/pyvrep_epuck/README.md

     ipython notebook

-This will open a new page in your browser.
+This will open a new page in your browser (usually the page appears in Firefox).
 Click on the practical session you want to open (start with the 1st one of course, which is called `practical_session_3.v3.ipynb`).
 This will open a document in a new tab in your browser.

 The rest of the session is described in this freshly opened document, please continue from there.